Code-Institute-Submissions/cherry-mildrew-detection/README.md

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries you used in the project and provide example(s) on how you used these libraries.
+* numpy
+     * Used to handle multi-dimentional arrays to operate on them including mathematical functions.
+* pandas
+     * Used to structure the data in tables.
+Also used for data cleaning
+* matplotlib
+     * Used to visualise the data (along with Seaborn)
+* Seaborn
+     * Used to visulaise the scatterplots/ bar plots and set themes and colour style
+* Joblib
+     * Used to pipeline the python objects containing models ready to be used to visualise.
+* Shutil
+     * Supports file copying and removal
+* random
+     * Used to generate random numbers
+* Tensorflow
+     * Used to create machine learning models; focusing on deep neural networks.
+* Scikit-learn
+     * Used to provide the tools needed for machine learning modeling.
+* Streamlit
+     * Used to create the dashboard.
+It connects the back-end information to the front end.

 ## Credits